-In 1975, the BCISD Board of Education unanimously approved a pilot volunteer program at Cherry Elementary.
+In 1975, the BCISD Board of Education unanimously approved a pilot volunteer program at Cherry Elementary, called CARES (Community Action Reaching Every Student).
 It began with 31 volunteers.
 Since that time thousands of volunteers have provided the district with hundreds of thousands of service hours.

 How can I help?

 Becoming actively involved in education at the local level can help influence the direction and quality of education for students.
 Children are dependent on an involved and caring community to provide quality education.
 Your involvement can make all the difference.

 Through their commitment, unique talents, caring and expertise, BCISD volunteers enrich the educational experience for all of our students.
 Volunteers help extend tax dollars by contributing many hours of work to the district, and most importantly, they help prepare students to become successful citizens in the local, national and international community.

 * to relieve the teacher of non-professional chores, thus providing more time for instruction